juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Buy close to support if possible
 		* Use bottom of the consolidation as risk
 	* Sell half at the day's high as it may form a double top
-	* Add if it breaks out of the day's high
+	* Add after it breaks out of the day's high
+			* Use high of morning spike as risk
-			* Sell into strength, or any sigh of resistance
+	* Take profit into strength, or any sigh of resistance
-			* Use half of the size of the breakout
+	* Use half of the size of the breakout as stop loss

 * Sell before 2:30 because people who are holding onto the stock on the day will be selling.